CIS-566-Fall-2023/hw04-stylization/README.md

         - Source your own shadow texture!
     4. **Accurate Color Palette**
         - Do your best to replicate the colors of your concept art!
- 2. Create an additional shader that will make an object stand out in some way.
+ 2. Create a variant of your shader from 1) with an additional special feature that will make objects stand out!
+     - E.g. Create some crayon like noise texture, and overlay it onto the UV or Screenspace Positions of your shader to make it look hand drawn!

 Tips: